saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - They cannot be instantiated.
 - Can have abstract methods and properties.

-### Abstract class vs interface
-- A class can extend (or subclass) only one abstract class, but it can implement many interface.
-- An interface cannot specify a constructor.

-### Interface
-- Declared using **interface** keyword.
-- Very similar to abstract class, but they cannot have state (ie only **abstract property** allowed).
-- A class cannot inherit from more than one base class.
-- The above is called **single inheritance model**.
-- A class can inherit from one base class and multiple interfaces.

-**Note**: `exitProcess` is a Kotlin standard library function that terminates the running instance of the JVM.

 # Generics
 ### Defining Generic Types
 - A generic type is a class that accepts an input of any type in its constructor.